-- 1) Freshman experience-One credit hour.
+- Freshman experience-One credit hour.
 SSC 101 Learning and Transition.
 Required of all freshmen but not transfer students with 12 or more credit hours. - 2) Biblical studies-Six credit hours.
-BIB 112 and 113 Biblical Introduction.

-- 3) Communications-Six credit hours.
+BIB 112 and 113 Biblical Introduction. - 3) Communications-Six credit hours.
 ENG 101 Composition and COM 101Principles of Communication.
 The typical student takes these courses during the freshman year.
 Upon recommendation of the English department, one of the following courses may substitute for ENG 101: ENG 102 Academic Research and Writing; ENG 111 Topics in Contemporary Writing; ENG 191 Argumentative Writing; ENG 205 Advanced Composition; or ENG 311 Technical Writing.
-The ENG 101 (or substitute) requirement is met only with a grade of C- or better.
-Students who have the high school equivalent of COM 101 may substitute: COM 160 Interpretive Reading; COM 215 Debate; COM 140 Radio Production Workshop; or COM 310 Public Speaking. - 4) Humanities-Six credit hours from approved department list.
-Most often this is HUM 103 and 203. - Natural science-Four credit hours.
+The ENG 101 (or substitute) requirement is met only with a grade of C- or better. - 4) Humanities-Six credit hours from approved department list.
+Most often this is HUM 103 and 203. - 5) Natural science-Four credit hours.
 SCS 110 Introduction to Natural Science or any other laboratory science course. - 6) Physical education-One credit hour.
 PED 103 Health and Fitness.
 See note under physical education above. - 7) Social science-Three credit hours.
 One course from the social science list above.